🎆 The Astonishing Renaissance of Latin American and Hispanic Art (Part 1)

 Last but not least, we have a perfectly symmetric shot taken by @ADuoCrypto, usually known as “Duo.”
 Besides being an artist and collector, Duo is a big supporter of the Latin and Hispanic communities.
 You can find him in audio rooms in Twitter Spaces or Clubhouse, trying to help newcomers.
 The picture captures San Pedro Sula’s downtown, a city of Honduras founded in 1586.
 I love the fact that there are many popular elements from Latin American culture, such as the informal street markets, the catholic church, the city’s “Plaza,” and, of course, some traffic.

 I had a blast discovering and taking some time to enjoy all these Latin American and Hispanic creations.
 Remember, this is just the first group.
-Stay tuned for the second batch next week!
+Continue reading here.

 I’d to hear your thoughts in the comments below.
 Which one was your favorite NFT so far?

 Kaloh’s Newsletter is a reader-supported publication.
 To receive new posts and support my work, consider becoming a free or paid subscriber.

 Check out these cool drops from other crypto artists.